Frequently Asked Questions - BS in HES Human Development and Family Studies, concentration in Child Life

 You can begin the child life concentration in the Fall, Spring, or Summer.
 Visit the UA academic calendar for when important dates.
-Application deadlines are listed below:
+Application deadlines are July 15th for the fall semester, November 15th for the spring semester and April 15th for the summer semester.

 This varies from student to student and depends on the following: